Serving Georgetown, Texas

 Porcelain inlays and porcelain onlays are custom-made restorations that are used to repair damaged teeth.
 Porcelain inlays are similar to fillings because they are permanently bonded to the inside of the tooth to correct problems like cavities or old restorations that have been removed.

 Porcelain onlays are used to correct teeth that have suffered more significant damage.
 Porcelain onlays are also custom- made to correct your unique dental problem, but they fit over the tooth more.
 Drs.
-Mandy, Mark, or Krista will answer all your porcelain inlay and porcelain onlays questions during your initial consultation.
+Mandy, Mark, or Devin will answer all your porcelain inlay and porcelain onlays questions during your initial consultation.

 Are There Different Types of Dental Crowns?

 Yes!
 The type of crown your dentist in Georgetown, TX, recommends can vary based on the tooth being treated and your specific needs.
 Here are some common types of dental crowns created and placed at Aesthetic Dentistry of Georgetown by Drs.
-Mandy, Mark, and Krista:
+Mandy, Mark, and Devin:

 - Porcelain fused to metal crowns.
 These crowns have a metal base covered with porcelain for a natural look.
 They’re strong and durable, making them a good choice for back teeth or for people who grind their teeth.